-The problem we’re facing
+The challenges we’re facing

 Climate change goals(external link) — Ministry for the Environment website

-Once the programme is in place, energy efficiency and carbon emissions will become core considerations when building - just as important as cost and design.
-Reusing buildings and recycling materials will be an important part of the building process, as well, and we’ll work with local suppliers so they’ll be able to gear up and support these product streams.
+Buildings will be designed and constructed to use as little energy and water as practical, meaning less greenhouse gas emissions.
+Reusing buildings and recycling materials will also be an important part of the building process, and we’ll be working with local suppliers so they’ll be able to gear up and support these product streams.

 Building owners will understand their options, and what to ask for to get an efficient building with a low climate impact.